Vasu-Eng/iot_projetcs/README.md

-<h2>IOT-ML-AI Project Development</h2>
-This repo is made for IOT , ML and AI project development
+This repo contents all of my iot based projects.